 Status of \$88 Million for Preparedness and Mitigation Funding: HUD to develop and finalize the rules and publish in the Federal Register in order to begin the funding cycle.
-The date the Federal Register will be published has not been announced, although there have been discussions about it possibly being published in May 2019.
+The date the Federal Register will be published has not been announced.